PrestaShop/prestashop.github.io/news/_posts/2020-03-12-ps17-minor-release-lifecycle.md

 - What about patch releases?
 What is their software lifecycle?
 - What about next major release?
 When will it happen?

 As this blog post is already long, we will cover these questions in another post soon.
-If you have questions you would like to add to this list, please write a comment, and we will do our best to answer it in this next post!
+If you have questions you would like to add to this list, please write a comment, and we will do our best to answer it in another post!

 [1]: For 1.7.7 development phase, we unfortunately failed to stick to the schedule and we are several months late.
 [2]: A regression is a bug that has been introduced by the latest code changes.
 For PrestaShop 1.7.7.0, this means a bug whose behavior is observable for 1.7.7.0 but was not observable in previous versions.